National Avg. Salary

 Here are the most common degrees for becoming a Kindergarten Teacher. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

-Highest Education Among Kindergarten Teacher
+Highest Education Among Kindergarten Teachers

 - 0.7% Doctorate